enginecommerce/engine-flight-manual/working-at-engine/time_off.md

 If you need a day off, take it.
 If you have a family obligation, go.
 In the case of sabbatical-style vacations, we think everyone should be able to find themselves, so your first consecutive week is paid; additional, consecutive weeks are unpaid for as long as you need.
 In all cases, it is your responsibility to arrange things around your absence with your manager.

-If you need a day off, take it.
-If you have a family obligation, go.
-In the case of sabbatical-style vacations, we think everyone should be able to find themselves, so your first consecutive week is paid; additional, consecutive weeks are unpaid for as long as you need.
+**If you need a day off, take it.
+If you have a family obligation, go.**

+**In the case of sabbatical-style vacations,** we think everyone should be able to find themselves, so your first consecutive week is paid; additional, consecutive weeks are unpaid for as long as you need.
 In all cases, it is your responsibility to arrange things around your absence with your manager.

+**We do not reimburse unused time.** Instead, we encourage you to take the time you need while you are at Engine.

 As the company grows, certain restrictions may become necessary to maintain our work and life balance, but for the time being, our team consists solely of highly motivated, driven professionals who don’t need arbitrary restrictions.